Prof. Koji OKAMOTO

 Secondly, the effects of swirl on supersonic wake flow are investigated.
 To this end, flat-based afterbody geometries, utilizing canted fins to deflect the flow circumferentially immediately upstream of the model's base corner, are used.
 The velocity fields in the central plane behind the models were measured using particle image velocimetry (PIV).
 This is supplemented by wall shear stress visualizations on the base and pressure measurements using high-frequency transducers at different radial positions on the model base.
 The introduction of swirl into the wake flow is shown to change the structure of the wake fundamentally compared to non-swirling wake flows.
 The highest introduced swirl rates in this study lead to a phenomenon in the wake similar to a vortex breakdown, which was up to date described in literature only for vortex tubes and swirling jets.
 Additionally, the central base pressure decreased up to 80 %.
 These changes are primarily dependent on freestream condition, model geometry and introduced swirl rate.
 Additionally conducted transient large-scale turbulence-resolving numerical simulations using the detached eddy simulation (DES) method confirm the experimental results.
 The simulation data furthermore show that the centrifugal volume forces introduced by the swirling flow motion are crucial to the observed changes in the wake.

-Tentative program of PSFVIP-11 at a glance
+Final program of PSFVIP-11 at a glance

 Click on the time table to display a larger image.